-To keep track of sampled and replacement schools in the PISA database, each was assigned a unique, three-digit school code sequentially numbered starting with one within each explicit stratum (each explicit strata was numbered with a separate two-digit stratum code).
-For example, if 150 schools are sampled from a single explicit stratum, they are assigned identifiers from 001 to 150.
-First replacement schools in the main survey are assigned the school identifier of their corresponding sampled schools, incremented by 300.
-For example, the first replacement school for sampled school 023 is assigned school identifier 323.
-Second replacement schools in the main survey are assigned the school identifier of their corresponding sampled school 023 is assigned school identifier of their corresponding sampled school 023 is assigned the school identifier of their corresponding sampled school 023 is assigned school identifier of their corresponding sampled school 023 is assigned school identifier of their corresponding sampled school 023 is assigned school identifier of their corresponding sampled school 023 is assigned school identifier of their corresponding sampled school 023 is assigned school identifier of their corresponding sampled school 023 is assigned the school identifier of their corresponding sampled school 023 is assigned the school identifier of their corresponding sampled school 136 took the school identifier 736.
+To keep track of sampled and replacement schools in the PISA database, each was assigned a unique, four-digit school code sequentially numbered starting with one within each explicit stratum (each explicit stratum was numbered with a separate two-digit stratum code).
+For example, if 150 schools are sampled from a single explicit stratum, they are assigned identifiers from 0001 to 0150.
+First replacement schools in the main survey are assigned the school identifier of their corresponding sampled schools, incremented by 1000.
+For example, the first replacement school for sampled school 0023 is assigned school identifier 1023.
+Second replacement schools in the main survey are assigned the school identifier of their corresponding sampled schools, but incremented by 2000.
+For example, the second replacement school for sampled school 0136 took the school identifier 2136.